JHU-Econ-Choice-2018/problem-set-1-llorracc/README.md

 # PIH-Assignment
-This assignment is for students to create a jupyter notebook that answers the question in "FriedmanPIH.pdf"
+This assignment is for students to create a jupyter notebook that answers the question in "FriedmanPIH-Assignment.ipynb"